 Trump has said little about global women’s issues.
 He should realize that for years, under both Democratic and Republican administrations, the United States has shown strong leadership on issues like child marriage, gender-based violence and human trafficking.
 He should nominate a highly qualified proponent of women’s rights to lead the State Department’s Office of Global Women’s Issues, and ensure that the office has sufficient resources and power to lead on these issues.

-.
+“I pledge to every citizen of our land that I will be president for all Americans,” Trump said in his acceptance speech.
 As president, he needs to back those words with actions that demonstrate true respect for the half of “all Americans” who are women.